 Date

 The calendar date for the recorded data.
-There is one record per day.
+There’s one record per day.

 Device 24 hours